-Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students and establishes regular habits of dependability important to the future of the student.
+Attendance Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students and establishes regular habits of dependability important to the future of the student.
 The purpose of this policy is to encourage regular school attendance.
 The primary reasons for absences should be illness or family emergency.
 Students are required to make up all assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.
 Work missed because of absence must be made up within five days from the date of the student's return to school.
 Any work not completed within this period shall result in "no credit" for the missed assignment.
 However, the principal or teacher may extend the time allowed for completion of make-up work in the case of an extended illness or other extenuating circumstances.

-Please refer to the tardy and absence guidelines below:

-In no case will a child be release Any student who misses, or it of school due to illness and/or instruction.
-It is the responsi homebound instruction would be Parents have the ability to mo- student reporting program.
-School attendance is of utmost That being said, it is unavoidab nitor student attendance on Infinite Campus, the district t importance to the academic and social growth of a child. le to miss school due to illness or a family emergency.
-For these reasons elementary scho end of the year. ools do not give out PERFECT ATTENDANCE AWARDS at the Band unity to participate in the Fifth Grade Band Program. essons on a weekly basis and are involved in two concerts parking lot, on the sidewalk, and wherever pedestrian traffic is busy.
+Please refer to the tardy and absence guidelines below: Arrival: 8:10-8:30 a.m.
+Students marked tardy 8:30-10:30 a.m.
+Students marked 1⁄2 day morning absence 10:30am-1:00pm Students marked 1⁄2 day afternoon absence Any student leaving the building before dismissal time must be signed out at the office.
+In no case will a child be released to a person without proper identification.
+Any student who misses, or it is anticipated will miss more than two consecutive weeks of school due to illness and/or injury, may be eligible for a homebound program of instruction.
+It is the responsibility of parents to contact the school office if they believe homebound instruction would be appropriate.
+Parents have the ability to monitor student attendance on Infinite Campus, the district student reporting program.
+School attendance is of utmost importance to the academic and social growth of a child.
+That being said, it is unavoidable to miss school due to illness or a family emergency.
+For these reasons elementary schools do not give out PERFECT ATTENDANCE AWARDS at the end of the year.

+Band Fifth graders have the opportunity to participate in the Fifth Grade Band Program.
+Students receive instructional lessons on a weekly basis and are involved in two concerts during the school year.
+Bike Safety Your child is welcome to ride his or her bike to school.
+Please talk to your child about bike safety.
+Ask your child to walk the bike across the street to school, in the school parking lot, on the sidewalk, and wherever pedestrian traffic is busy.
 Remind your child to watch for traffic at all times.
 We strongly encourage you to have your child wear a bicycle helmet and bring a bicycle lock.
 A bike rack is provided.
 The school is not responsible for loss or damage.
 Skateboards, inline skates and roller shoes may not be used on school property.